President's Leadership Council

 Established in fall 2016, the President’s Leadership Council Scholarship Program provides students opportunities to learn more about themselves and how to be effective leaders through focused attention on leadership development, service and community.
 With skills gained in the first year, students continue to be actively involved and seek a variety of leadership roles during their time at the university.

-Although PLC students are not required to live on campus, first-year students who reside on campus will be placed in the President’s Leadership Council living learning community where structured activities allow the group to connect and build relationships.
+Special housing accommodations have been made for the President’s Leadership Council (PLC).
+Although students are not required to live on campus to participate in this program, those who do live on campus will participate in the PLC Living Learning Community in Guinn Hall.
+Structured activities within the living learning community allow the group to connect and build lasting friendships.
 Commuter PLC students may be required to attend some of the living learning community activities.

 Campus housing and Texas Woman’s University residency requirement information can be found on the University Housing website.

 Page last updated 3:44 PM, November 28, 2018